Objective gait analysis in equine lameness exams MoCap vs IMU vs Sleip

 Cost €€€€ €€

-Accuracy Highest, gold standard, used for research Good Good, validated against MoCap, precision of 2 mm
+Accuracy Highest, research gold standard Good Good, validated against MoCap, precision of 2 mm

-Training Required for setup and operation May require training for optimal placement Not required
+Training Required for setup and operation Recommended for accurate use Not required

-Synchronised video Possible integration with external hardware No synchronised video Tracking video with synchronised data for every analysis
+Synchronised video Possible with additional external hardware No synchronised video Tracking video with synchronised data for every analysis

 Latest blogs